-In my studies at IIN and Holistic Nutrition Labs, I've learned that one of the many reasons we have cravings are because of our bodies' inability to regulate our blood glucose levels (blood sugar).
+In my studies at IIN and Functional Nutrition Labs, I've learned that one of the many reasons we have cravings are because of our bodies' inability to regulate our blood glucose levels (blood sugar).
 Since our bodies are always looking for balance; cravings are a sign that we're out of balance.

 Conquering cravings is possible.
 And it is possible to satisfy our sweet tooths without junk foods filled with refined sugar.

 Studies conducted by the USDA show that sugar consumption has increased almost annually since 1982.
 Common sources include cane sugar, beet sugar, corn syrup, and corn sugar.
 This increase can be attributed to added sugars in many popular soft drinks and processed junk foods (even gluten-free ones!).

 Did you know that: